byExist/fluxgate/docs/en/components/retries.md

 ## Backoff

-This is the most robust and recommended strategy for production systems.
+This is the most robust and recommended strategy.
 It increases the wait time exponentially after each consecutive failure, giving a struggling service more and more time to recover.

 The wait time is calculated as `initial * (multiplier ** consecutive_failures)`.